wontothree/wontothree.github.io/_posts/controltheory/digitalcontrol/2024-03-23-discrete-tIme-systems-and-the z-transform.md

 ## 9 State Variables

+system을 표현하는 세 가지 방법

+1. Differential equation or difference equation
+2. Transfer function
+3. State-space model

+In preceding section we defined a discrete-time system as one that can be described by a difference equation.
+If the discrete-time system is linear and time-invariant we can also represent the system by a transfer function.

+The more modern approach to the analysis and synthesis of discrete-time systems employs the state-variable method.
+The state vaiables represent the minimum amount of information which is necessary to determine both the future states and the system outputs for given input functions : that is, given the system states, the system dynamics and the input functions, ws can determine all subsequent states and outputs.

 ## 10 Other State-Variable Formulations

 ## 11 Transfer Functions

+For a given system, there is no unique state-variable formulation

+- A higher-order transfer function as a product of simpler transfer functions
+- A higher-order transfer function as the sum of simper transfer functions through partial-fraction expansion.

 ## 12 Solutions of the State Equations

 ## 13 Linear Time-varying Systems

+## Questions

+- If the discrete-time system is linear and time-invariant we can also represent the system by a transfer function.
+(63.page) : time-variant한 경우에는 시스템을 어떻게 이해할 수 있을까?
+- For certain analysis or design procedures, certain formulations present advantages with respect to calculations, as will eb shown in later chapters.
+(71.page)